 Need for ‘Trust’ as the core of loyalty management programs and ACVISS’s ‘BONUS’

-A few pertinent questions that companies across sectors ask while rolling-out a loyalty program are:
+A few pertinent questions that companies across sectors ask while rolling out a loyalty program are:

 About Us

-Acviss's Bonus has been used by many companies in the electrical and allied sector.
+Acviss's Bonus has been used by many companies in the electrical and allied sectors.
 Some of these companies are Skava, K-ONN, Salzer, and more.
 With a research-oriented team and machine learning, Bonus can alleviate the challenges faced by electrical and allied industries in building customer loyalty programs.